Restarts and reconnections

 He was able to get to know his fellow students, with sketching events at The Forks and by organizing other social events, including those for international students.
 They were finally able to travel to Winnipeg after first joining virtual classes from their homes in China, even as that meant logging on in the middle of the night.
 Dennis picked them up at the airport and organized students here to provide care packages to help them through quarantine.

 As someone who would draw, paint, sculpt and sew, moving to digital design was a huge shift, he said.
 “My first day of class was my first time using a MacBook.”

 Returning to studies in the arts also provided a way to connect with his Métis roots.
 He didn’t know his family was Métis until he was around 11 or 12, he said.
 It was safer to keep that part of the family’s identity under wraps and be perceived as a “regular white family,” in a part of the country where nearby First Nation communities also faced the effects of Colonization and racism.
 It wasn’t until much later that his grandmother revealed joy and pride for her culture, “when it was okay to be Métis again,” said Dennis.

 That reconnection and researching his family tree proved to be an important part of going back to school, as officially becoming a Métis citizen opened the door to funding sources for his education.
 It also became the first connection for Dennis and Vincent Design, as he was awarded a scholarship from the Vincent Design Indigenous Scholarship Fund.
-More recently, he came to Vincent Design for a work placement… one that has now extended into an invitation to stay on as a full-time employee.

 Red River program instructor Darren Stebeleski also encouraged Dennis to find his voice through work creating campaigns to make social change, including one he worked on to defeat stigmas around HIV.